 - attended an on-site due diligence review for purposes of a bank acquisition;

 - observed oral arguments on motions to dismiss and motions for summary judgment in several state and federal courts;

-- attended trials and other hearings in state, federal, and bankruptcy courts;
+- attended trials and other hearings in state, federal, and bankruptcy courts; and

-- observed and witnessed will signings;
+- observed and witnessed will signings.

 Summer associates also join in our tradition of representing clients on a pro bono basis.
-In Chicago, for example, Schiff has staffed the Chicago Volunteer Legal Services clinic since 1979.
+In Chicago, for example, Schiff has staffed a Chicago Volunteer Legal Services clinic since 1979.
 Summer associates assist — they may observe and participate in the intake process and work one-on-one with attorneys on CVLS and other pro bono cases.

 Get to Know Us and Have Fun

 Summer associates meet many Schiff attorneys and staff during their ten weeks at the firm.
 They are assigned an associate adviser and a partner resource, both of whom are there to answer questions or provide advice.
 Associate advisers act both as friends and professional advisers, conveying partner feedback on summer associate work and helping summer associates learn their way around the firm.

 The summer program starts each week with a Monday Morning Meeting with the Summer Associate Committee.
 Each meeting focuses on a different topic.
 Summer associates meet with senior lawyers who discuss the firm’s strategic plan, the firm as a business, and the most effective ways to develop strong client relationships.
 They meet a panel of partners and associates who talk about the "Secrets of Being a Great Associate," and another panel of partners and associates who describe some of the firm’s pro bono matters.

 We also host evening social activities so that summer associates and attorneys can get to know each other better in more relaxed, fun settings.
 These events range from impromptu get-togethers to organized events like the following: